zel-rosales/XMD/BiasBinder/README.md

 The **Home Screen** displays all photocards:
 - Own: Photocards they own
 - ISO: "In Search Of," i.e., photocards on their wishlist

-Hearted cards indicate favorites, regardless if owned or not.
+- Hearted: Indicating a card as favorite, regardless if owned or not.

 <img src="../Assignment_screenshots/BiasBinder_home.png" alt="Bias Binder Home Screen" width="200"/>